-Some people start off knowing that they want a Ph.D.
+Some people start knowing that they want a Ph.D.
 Others discover that they want one through time and experience.
 I fell into the latter category.
-After finishing my undergrad in 2007 at Louisiana Tech University, more time as a student was not something I wanted nor did it align with my professional goals.
+After finishing my undergraduate education in 2007 at Louisiana Tech University, more time as a student was not something I wanted nor did it align with my professional goals.
 Life, however, had other plans as I found work in higher education, again at Louisiana Tech.

 By 2013, I knew that I needed to advance my education to be competitive at a public research university, and I resumed my formal education in the growing area of cybersecurity.
 It was during this time that I came to see security as both a technological and a human problem.
 The latter is best addressed through training and this, along with my professional background, made Learning Technologies a natural fit.
 In the Summer of 2015, I joined the Learning Technologies Doctoral program.
 In what follows, this portfolio will demonstrate growth in four areas related to the program objectives.

 Remaining current is important in doctoral-level work.
 To this end, I remain engaged in numerous professional development activities.
 I have generally tried to attend at least one professional conference each year, most of them being introduced to me by the Learning Technologies program.
 Organizations such as AACE, AECT, ISTE, and EDUCAUSE also offer other opportunities through the year such as webinars and mailing list discussions with which I try to engage regularly to complement and extend the knowledge I have gained from this program.